project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

  </table>

 #### Heading Details
-To start adding heading details in a unit/chapter

 <table>
   <tr>
     <th style="width:35%;">Step</th>
     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-      <td>1.
+      <td>To start adding heading details in a unit or chapter
+      <br>1.
 Enter <b>Name</b>.
 This is the topic/chapter/unit name as in the physical textbook
       <br>2.
 Enter <b>Description</b>
       <br>3.
 Select the <b>Concepts</b> associated with the heading
       <br>4.
 Enter <b>Keywords</b>
       <br>5.
-Enter the <b>DIAL code</b>.
-DIAL code is used to link other digital content to the book.
+Enter the <b>DIAL code</b>
+        <br><b>Note:</b> DIAL code is used to link other digital content to the book.
 The list of DIAL codes associated with the book is provided to you by the organization administrator
       <br>6.
-Click <b>Add Resource</b> to add content to the headings.
+Click <b>Add Resource</b> to add content to the unit or chapter.
 For details on adding resources, refer <a href="features-documentation/addingresources" target="_blank">Adding Resources</a>
        </td>
       <td><img src="pages/features-documentation/images/book/heading_metadata.png"> </td>
   </tr>